Klamath County Court Records

 Arrest Records and the Sheriff's Office

-The Klamath County Sheriff’s Office maintains arrest records and jail booking information.
-Current custody information can be viewed using the Adults In Custody online search, which allows searches by last name, first name, or booking date range.
-In-person copies of arrest records are available at the Sheriff’s Office during business hours.
+The Klamath County Sheriff's Office maintains arrest records and jail booking information.
+You can view current custody information using the Adults In Custody online search, which allows searches by last name, first name, or booking date range.
+In-person copies of arrest records are available at the Sheriff's Office during business hours.

 Klamath County Sheriff's Office